pratyay-poddar/pratyay-poddar/README.md

 I am driven to build robust, highly efficient server-side architectures and solve complex engineering challenges.I maintain a daily coding routine, constantly tackling new algorithmic challenges and optimizing performance.

 If you want to see what I'm working on, check out my repositories below!
+---

-Fun Facts:
+### Fun Facts:

-Daily Ritual: I'm a big fan of milk-based flavored coffee, specifically English Butterscotch.
+* **Daily Ritual: I'm a big fan of milk-based flavored coffee, specifically English Butterscotch.

-Bookshelf: "Atomic Habits" and "Deep Work" are my blueprints for productivity.
+* **Bookshelf: "Atomic Habits" and "Deep Work" are my blueprints for productivity.

-Streaks: I love a good coding challenge.
+* **Streaks: I love a good coding challenge.

-Hobbies: Writing low-level code, optimizing data structures, and continuous learning.
+* **Hobbies: Writing low-level code, optimizing data structures, and continuous learning.
 ---

 ### 🛠️ Technical Competency